loweyequeue/alchemist/README.md

 '''
 ```

+Other optional fields:
+- hide:`bool` hide the task from `alchemist --list` (`hide = true`)

 ## Advanced usage

-Parallel tasks and serial tasks can be combined to run a series of tasks at the same time and await them before running another (series of) task(s)
+Parallel tasks and serial tasks can be combined to run a series of tasks at the same time and await them before running another (series of) task(s).

 A small example to build 2 rust binaries in parallel and run them only when done:
 ```toml